thachp/eventdbx/docs/cli.md

    dbx watch status example
    ```

    `watch` repeats the requested direction every `--interval` seconds (default 300).
-The command runs in the background and skips when another watcher for the same domain is still active by default; add `--background=false` to keep it in the foreground, `--run-once` to exit after one cycle, and `watch status <domain>` (or `--all`) to inspect persisted state whenever you need a health check.
+Add `--run-once` to exit after one cycle, `--background` to run in the background, `--skip-if-active` to avoid overlapping cycles when another watcher is still working on that domain, and `watch status <domain>` (or `--all`) to inspect persisted state whenever you need a health check.

 ## Maintenance